MansiRK/Social-media-app-Backend/README.md

 Cloudinary provides a pre-built file upload widget you can easily add to your site.
 Developers can also integrate Cloudinary into web and mobile applications using its APIs, SDKs, and pre-built UI components.

 ## Architecture Design
-We have used MVC architecture for the project
+MVC architecture is used for this social media application

 ### What is MVC architecture
 The Model-View-Controller (MVC) framework is an architectural/design pattern that separates an application into three main logical components Model, View, and Controller.
 Each architectural component is built to handle specific development aspects of an application.
 It isolates the business logic and presentation layer from each other.